Sustainable Fall Cleanup

 Cutting Stems

-The last thing you can do to make your fall cleanup beneficial to the environment is to cut your dying perennials to 1-2 feet tall, instead of to the ground.
-Many pollinators like bees and wasps tunnel into stems or use already hollow stems to build their nests and lay eggs in, allowing for them to make it safely to the next season.
+The last thing you can do to make your fall cleanup beneficial to the environment is to cut your dying perennials to 1-2 feet tall, instead of cutting them all the way to the ground.
+Many pollinators like bees and wasps tunnel into stems or use already hollow stems to build their nests and lay eggs in the following year, allowing for them to make it safely to the next season.

-Plants to cut back in this fashion include: Sedum, Joe Pye Weed, Ironweed, Bee Balm, Gayfeather, Cutleaf Coneflower - click this link for a larger list of plants that pollinators use.
-Just a quick mindful snip can mean the world of difference for a pollinator!
+Plants to cut back in this fashion include: Sedum, Joe Pye Weed, Ironweed, Bee Balm, Gayfeather, and Cutleaf Coneflower - click this link for a larger list of plants that pollinators use.
 Our crew will be cutting these taller (or floppier) plants for this reason.

 For plants with seed heads that birds and other wildlife feed on, waiting until late winter or early spring to trim stems will give them ample time to feed, increasing the number of species supported.
 Those plants include: Black-eyed Susan, Purple Coneflower, Goldenrod, Asters, Helenium, and many other plants, some which are listed here.
 You will see that our crew has left these shorter, sturdier flower stems and seed heads standing in your gardens this winter so that they may feed the local birds.